python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/package_building.rst

 	  skip: True# [not linux]

-Intro to templating with Jinja2
+Intro to Templating with Jinja2
 --------------------------------

 * Fill in information dynamically